Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Approach

 \subsection{Architecture Overview}

-Figure~\ref{fig:model} shows the architecture of our recurrent attentional model.
+Fig.~\ref{fig:model} shows the architecture of our recurrent attentional model.
 The main body of the model is a Recurrent Neural Network (RNN) for modeling the sequential dependencies among consecutive views.
-At each time step, the model takes a depth image as input, extracts image feature, amalgamates information of past views, makes a prediction of the object class and produces a next-best-view for future observation.
-To achieve that, we embed three subnetworks into the RNN: a 3D-STN for selecting views in 3D space, a 2D-STN for detecting object of interest in each view, and a shape classifier for depth-based object recognition.
+In our settings, the 3D shape is located in the center of a sphere with fixed radius (Fig.~\ref{fig:sphere}), and at each time step, the model first takes a view (parameterized in the local sphere coordinate system) as input, generates depth images using ray casting and extracts features of depth images.
+Then the model amalgamates information of past views, makes a prediction of the categorical label and produces the increment of current view for future observation.
+To achieve that, we embed three parts into the RNN: a depth layer (DL) for generating depth images of objects, a 3D spatial transformer network (3D-STN) for regressing the increment of current view for the shape, and a shape classifier (SC) for depth-based object recognition.

 Our model works as follows.
-Given an input depth image of the current view, it first selects within the image a rectangle region (not necessarily axis-aligned) containing the object being recognized, through estimating the transformation (including translation, rotation and scaling) of the region.
-This is done by a 2D localization network which is essentially a stack of convolutional layers (Conv$_{\text{2D}}$).
-The region is then transformed back to the input image size by the depth image generator (DG$_{\text{2D}}$) and fed into another stack of convolutional layers (Conv$_{\text{3D}}$) for feature extraction.
+Given a current view of an object, it first uses ray casting algorithm to generate a depth image, then the depth image is fed into a stack of convolutional layers (Conv$_{\text{2D}}$) for feature extraction.
 The extracted features are aggregated with those extracted from the past views, with the help of the RNN hidden layers.
-The aggregated features are then used for classification and next-best-view (NBV) prediction, with the fully connected layers FC$_{\text{class}}$ and FC$_{\text{loc}}$, respectively.
-Based on the predicted NBV parameters, a depth image is generated (rendered or captured by the depth image generator DG$_{\text{3D}}$), serving as the input to the next time step.
+The aggregated features are then used for classification and predicting the increment of current view, with the fully connected layers FC$_{\text{class}}$ and FC$_{\text{loc}}$, respectively.
+With the predicted increment of current view, a next-best-view (${v_{t+1}} = {v_{t}} + \Delta v_{t}$) can be obtained.
+Using $v_{t+1}$, a new depth image can be generated, which serves as the input to the next time step.

-As shown in Figure~\ref{fig:model}, the 2D-STN is the subnetwork constituted by the 2D localization network Conv$_{\text{2D}}$ and the 2D depth image sampler DG$_{\text{2D}}$.
-The 3D-STN is the subnetwork encompassing the convolutional layers Conv$_{\text{3D}}$, the fully connected layers FC$_{\text{loc}}$ and the depth image generator DG$_{\text{3D}}$.
-The shape classifier is composed of Conv$_{\text{3D}}$ and FC$_{\text{class}}$, which is a standard Convolutional Neural Network (CNN) classifier.
-Therefore, the convolutional layers are shared by the CNN classifier and the 3D-STN.
+As shown in Fig.~\ref{fig:model}, DL is a single layer subnetwork.
+3D-STN encompasses the convolutional layers Conv$_{\text{2D}}$ and the fully connected layers FC$_{\text{loc}}$.
+SC is composed of Conv$_{\text{2D}}$ and FC$_{\text{class}}$, which is a standard Convolutional Neural Network (CNN) classifier.
+Moreover, the convolutional layers are shared by the SC and the 3D-STN.